 For proof of this concept, check out the Punter's Guide To Beating The SP.

-Unlike other Value Betting Software, Trademate doesn’t have any Bookmaker affiliate links on the website whatsoever.
+Unlike other Value Bet Tools, Trademate doesn’t have any Bookmaker affiliate links on the website whatsoever.
 This is good news, because it makes no sense that a Bookmaker would support this product.
 Bookmakers only endorse products or strategies where players are set up to lose.

 ► No need for Excel Sheets